wallynd/walts_notes/c++/core/04_objects.md

 class attribute_list class-name final-specifier base-clause { member-specification }
 ```

-*class* - class or struct keyword.
+class - class or struct keyword.
 They identical except for the default member access and the default base class access.

-'attribute_list' - optional sequence of any number of attributes, may include alignas specifier
+attribute_list - optional sequence of any number of attributes, may include alignas specifier

-`class-name` - the name of the class that's being defined
+class-name - the name of the class that's being defined

 final-specifier - optional final keyword indicating class cannot be inherited from

 base-clause - optional list of one or more parent classes and the model of inheritance used for each

 member-specification - list of access specifiers, member object and member function declarations and definitions

 ## Class Attributes